G2P-Connect/specs/docs/Home.md

 | message | message to hold transaction request/response entities |

 ## Transport Protocol
 1. G2P Connect Integration Specification is designed to be transport layer agnostic viz.
-JSON entities over HTTPS, event based messaging or file exchanges.
+JSON entities over HTTPS, pub/sub event based messaging or file exchanges.
 2. header field helps in reliable exchange at transport layer between sender and receiver.

 ## Communication Protocol
 1. Most of the interactions are asynchronous calls between sender/receiver platforms.
 Sender initiates with message_id and receiver acknowledges with receipt of the message with ACK/NACK.
-2. Senders are required to implement callback end points for receiver to POST transaction status/detailed information.
+2. Senders are required to implement callback end points to receive response with transaction status with information.
 3. Additionally, receiver systems are required to implement GET status api's.
 Sender systems may poll to GET transaction status/detailed information.

 ## File based processing